Mixed effects models for extreme value index regression

 \section{Introduction}

-Statistical analysis of rare events is important for risk assessment in various fields, including meteorology, environment, seismology, finance, economics, and insurance.
-Extreme value theory (EVT) provides an elegant mathematical method for that purpose.
+Statistical analysis of rare events is crucial for risk assessment in various fields, including meteorology, environment, seismology, finance, economics and insurance.
+Extreme value theory (EVT) provides an elegant mathematical tool for the analysis of rare events.

-In the univariate framework of EVT, the generalized extreme value distribution (see Fisher and Tippett 1928, Gumbel 1958, and Tawn 1988) and the generalized Pareto distribution (see Davison and Smith 1990) have been well studied to model block maxima and high threshold exceedances, respectively.
-Additionally, the class of generalized Pareto distributions with unbounded tails is called the Pareto-type distribution, which has been recognized as an important model in the EVT, along with the generalized extreme value distribution and generalized Pareto distribution, to analyze the tail behavior of the distribution of data (see Beirlant et al. 2004).
-In more developmental work on the EVT, these models have been extended to regression models to incorporate covariate information into extreme value analysis (see Davison and Smith 1990, Beirlant and Goegebeur 2003, Beirlant et al. 2004, and Wang and Tsai 2009).
-However, regression techniques for clustered data have been less developed in the context of risk assessment.
+In the framework of univariate EVT, the generalized extreme value distribution (see, Fisher and Tippett 1928; Gumbel 1958) and generalized Pareto distribution (GPD, see, Davison and Smith 1990) are standard models for fitting extreme value data.
+In addition, the class of GPDs with unbounded tails is called the Pareto-type distribution, which has been recognized as an important model for analyzing heavy-tailed data (see, Beirlant et al. 2004).
+As an important direction of development in EVT, these models have been extended to regression models to incorporate covariate information into extreme value analysis (see, Davison and Smith 1990; Beirlant and Goegebeur 2003; Beirlant et al. 2004; Wang and Tsai 2009).
+However, few regression techniques have been developed for unit-level data in extreme value analysis.